zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Sets the seed for subsequent :zeek:id:`rand` calls.

-   :seed: The seed for the PRNG.
+   :param seed: The seed for the PRNG.

    .. zeek:see:: rand